|Instrument:ford motor co|

 Another possibility would be to set an alert for a break of the high and low levels in the current trading range.
 Such a break would indicate either the continuation of the downtrend or a reversal of the trend that could see significant gains for Ford stocks, considering they’ve been depressed for so long.

 Ford stocks have been under pressure for half a decade, even as the broader stock market has rallied consistently to new record highs.
 That doesn’t mean we can’t make a profit trading stock like Ford.
 When you open an account at AvaTrade UK, you can easily short a stock like Ford with no restrictions.
 And you can download the MetaTrader 5 platform and use it to analyse the technical behaviour of Ford stocks price.
 With 38 built-in technical indicators in the new MetaTrader 5 platform, it should be easier to identify potentially profitable entries and exits.
-Not only for Ford stocks, but also for the hundreds of other stocks and commodities which can be traded at AvaTrade UK on the MetaTrader 5 platform.
+Not only for Ford stocks, but also for the hundreds of other stocks, including stocks by major automotive companies like Rolls Royce, Daimler, Ferrari and Tesla, and commodities which can be traded at AvaTrade UK on the MetaTrader 5 platform.

 Register for a free account at AvaTrade UK today, download MetaTrader 5 in less than a minute, and start trading immediately.